opencord/docs/partials/push-images-to-registry.md

-## Tag and push images to the docker registry
+## Tag and Push Images to the Docker Registry

-In order for the images to be consumed on the Kubernetes pod, they'll need to be tagged first (prefixing them with the ), and pushed to the local registry
+For the images to be consumed on the Kubernetes cluster, they need to be first tagged, and pushed to the local registry:

 Supposing your docker-registry address is:
 ```shell